Komaxor/automation/README.md

 https://console.cloud.google.com/apis/credentials
 by clicking Create Credentials on the top.
 Then save it as credentials.json in the root directory of the project.

-If Google authentication would not work do the following:
-Go to https://cloud.google.com/docs/authentication/getting-started and follow the steps to generate create a service account and download a json key file.
-Save that file as `creds.json` in the root directory of the project.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="creds.json"